-Delhi, being the capital of India takes this celebration a notch higher by turning wastelands into the future green zones.
-Every year, as a part of this campaign, many afforestation drives are conducted in the city in order to spread community awareness about the ill effects of urbanisation and globalisation on nature.
+Delhi, being the capital of India takes this celebration a notch higher by turning wastelands into future green zones.
+Every year, as a part of this campaign, many afforestation drives are conducted in the city in order to spread community awareness about the ill effects of urbanization and globalization on nature.
 A large number of NGOs, government authorities along with the participation of school children mark the beautiful initiative.
-Children write Van Mahotsav slogans, plant saplings along with their teachers and learn the importance of co-existing with nature.
+Children write Van Mahotsav slogans, plant saplings along with their teachers, and learn the importance of co-existing with nature.

 The main aim of this Mahotsav is to create enthusiasm and awareness amongst the masses.
 During this festival, each and every citizen of India is expected to plant a sapling during the entire Van Mahotsav week and pass it on to the next generation.

 Thankfully, the tradition and celebration continues till date and is being passed on to the next generation as well.

 The plantation of trees is well planned and generally, native saplings are planted as they readily adapt to the local conditions and have a higher rate of growing into a full-grown tree.
 The saplings and the funds are arranged and supplied by the government authorities, state and civic bodies to schools, colleges, NGOs, institutions, and other welfare organizations.